Hi Aunt Vadge,

 In the meantime:

 The cuts are worrying if they return for no reason or are triggered off by gentle, properly-lubed sexual activity.
-When you have sex again after the cuts are completely healed, just make sure you pay attention to how that area (the posterior fourchette) feels.
+When you have sex again after the cuts are completely healed, make sure you pay attention to how that area (the posterior fourchette) feels.

 Another important thing you need to get used to is going to the doctor for small reasons when it comes to your vaginal and reproductive health.
-If you do have herpes, you really want to know about it immediately, and if it isn’t herpes, and the cuts repeat themselves, you really do need to visit a doctor and talk to them about what’s going on.
+If you do have herpes, you want to know about it immediately, and if it isn’t herpes, and the cuts repeat themselves, you do need to visit a doctor and talk to them about what’s going on.

 There are a few reasons why you might get vaginal tears, but let’s not go there just yet.
 Also, please use birth control!
 It’s important.
 You need to protect yourself from pregnancy and infections, so learn how to use condoms, or pick another form of birth control that suits you.